A Riemannian ADMM: Convergence Analysis

-We now provide the smoothness notion over manifolds, which is also known as Lipschitz-type gradient for pullbacks. \begin{definition}[\cite{boumal2019global}] Function $f$ is called $L_{1}$-geodesic smooth on complete Riemannian manifold $\M$ if $\forall x\in\M$ and $\forall v\in\T_{x}\M$, it holds that
+We now provide the smoothness notion over manifolds, which is also known as Lipschitz-type gradient for pullbacks. \begin{definition}[\cite{boumal2019global}] Function $f$ is called $L_{1}$-retraction smooth on complete Riemannian manifold $\M$ if $\forall x\in\M$ and $\forall v\in\T_{x}\M$, it holds that

 \end{definition}

 The following lemma is from \cite{boumal2019global}, which bridges the smoothness on the manifold with the smoothness in the ambient Euclidean space.